Petteri3/junastin/README.md

 # junastin
-## Command line Python script to query VR (Finnish railway company) website for schedules with prices (also for special passangers)
+## Command line Python script to query VR (Finnish railway company) website for train schedules with prices (also for special passangers).
+It is possible to search for several days forward to find best price.

-This command line script is designed for quick retrieval of schedules for certain passanger groups.
+This command line script is designed for quick query of schedules&prices for certain passanger groups.
 Therefore it is using a "group code" as one command line argument.

 Script must have 5 command line arguments:
 1. Start station
 2. End station
 3. Date in dd.mm.yyyy format
 4. How many days to search forward (keep this low to not query VR servers too much :)
-5. Group code
+5. 7-digit Group code

 Group code format - amount can be 0-9 per each passanger type:
 1st number: amount of adults